swestastic/SmoQyDQMC.jl/README.md

             Δτ = Δτ
             )

 - Generate output files `global_stats.csv`, `local_stats.csv`, and any others that are called for.
 This modified function places all of them in `simulation_info.datafolder` rather than in subdirectories.
+Using the additional kwarg `spaces` lets us choose if we want to output files for position space, momentum space, or both.

   -     process_measurements(LessIO,
             simulation_info.datafolder,